Springe direkt zu Inhalt

 Office hours

-Office hours in the winter semester 2024/25: During the lecture period of the semester, office hours will be held every Thursday between 9am and 10am.
+Office hours in the summer semester 2025: During the lecture period of the semester, office hours will be held every Tuesday between 3pm and 4pm (15-16h).
+Office hours during the summer holidays:

 Please register for this with Ines Stavrinakis at ines.stavrinakis@fu-berlin.de.
 When registering, please indicate the date (and, if applicable, the time slot on that day) on which you would like to attend a consultation appointment.
 You will then be allocated a time slot of approx. 10 min (as with a face-to-face consultation).
 For larger concerns, please ask for more than one slot.